Dorset Holiday July 2005 - page 3

 |

-We only popped into the Cobb Arms for a snack but ended up with a
+We only popped into the Cobb Arms for a snack but succumbed to a

 |